SwithinHwong/DataStructuresCourse/README.md

 2. Write a program with multiple functions to implement the addition of a univariate polynomial.
 It is required to
-1) input two univariate polynomials first.
+    1. Input two univariate polynomials first.
-2) Then establish corresponding linked lists.
+    2. Then establish corresponding linked lists.
-3) Then calculate the addition.
+    3. Then calculate the addition.
-4) Finally, output the new polynomial.
+    4. Finally, output the new polynomial.

 3. Write a program that implements the input, transpose, and output of a sparse array represented by triplet.
 You can directly enter the triplet.
 The output result requires:
 1) Print the original input triplet and the corresponding matrix form;